Constellation-Labs/documentation-hub/validate/setup-guides/gcp/project.md

 ![](/img/validator_nodes/node-gcp-project2.png)

-We will work on our Hypergraph or State Channel Validator Node via a GCP `Project`.
-This will help us organize our GCP projects, whether it is multiple Constellation State Channels in the future, or other projects unrelated.
+We will work on our Hypergraph or Metagraph Validator Node via a GCP `Project`.
+This will help us organize our GCP projects, whether it is multiple Constellation Metagraphs in the future, or other projects unrelated.

 :::info
 In our examples we will use `TestNet`.